NanashiTheNameless/CameraBlockerVRC/README.md

-# CameraBlockerVRC Modded By NamelessNanahsi
+# CameraBlockerVRC Modded By NamelessNanashi

 ## Original by orels1